FareHarbor/fareharbor-docs/external-api/endpoints.md

   Each customer type rate being booked must actually belong to the availability being booked.

+### Party Size Restrictions

+Note: this section describes planned enhancements to the FareHarbor External API; party size restriction data is not currently available.

+#### [Planned] Availability Restrictions

+FareHarbor supports optional party size booking restrictions at the availability level.
+The following properties will be included for each availability provided by the availability endpoints to indicate applicable restrictions:

+* `minimum_party_size`: minimum number of customers currently allowed on a booking.
+* `maximum_party_size`: maximum number of customers currently allowed on a booking.

+For example:

+    {
+      "availabilities": [
+        {
+          "pk": 47836,
+          "minimum_party_size": 4,
+          "maximum_party_size": 12,
+          ...
+        },
+        ...
+      ]
+    }

+Note: a number value will be provided for enabled restrictions; a `null` value will be provided for restrictions that are not enabled.

+#### [Planned] Customer Type Rate Restrictions

+FareHarbor also supports optional party size booking restrictions at the customer type rate level.
+The following properties will be included for each customer type rate provided by availability endpoints to indicate applicable restrictions:

+* `minimum_party_size`: minimum number of the associated customer type allowed in a party.
+* `maximum_party_size`: maximum number of the associated customer type allowed in a party.

+Note: the `minimum_party_size` restriction only applies when at least one customer of the associated customer type is in the party.

+For example:

+    {
+      "availabilities": [
+        {
+          "pk": 47836,
+          "customer_type_rates": [
+            {
+              "pk": 659086,
+              "minimum_party_size": 2,
+              "maximum_party_size": 6,
+              "customer_type": {
+                "pk": 9178,
+                "singular": "Adult",
+                "plural": "Adults",
+                ...
+              },
+              ...
+            },
+            ...
+          ]
+        },
+        ...
+      ]
+    }

+Note: a number value will be provided for enabled restrictions; a `null` value will be provided for restrictions that are not enabled.

 ### Errors

 Assuming you've properly constructed your request, the most likely error you will encounter when